 At this time, personal genetic information is not used to make treatment decisions.
 However, certain personal factors help choose treatments.
 For example, for a woman whose treatment plan includes hormone therapy, whether or not she is postmenopausal guides her drug choices.
-A woman who is postmenopausal can take tamoxifen or an aromatase inhibitor, while a woman who is premenopausal can only take tamoxifen.
+After menopause, women can take tamoxifen or an aromatase inhibitor.
+Before menopause, women can only take tamoxifen.

 Personal preferences also play a role in some treatment decisions.

 As we increase our understanding of how a person’s genes affect breast cancer, we can use that knowledge to personalize treatments.
 Being able to identify genes that might predict a person’s response to a specific therapy would help inform and personalize treatment decisions.

 For example, PARP inhibitors may offer more benefit for metastatic breast cancers in women who have a BRCA1 or BRCA2 gene mutation compared to cancers in women without these mutations (learn more).

 Lifestyle factors and other personal characteristics may also help us to personalize treatments in the future.
 These topics are under active study.